 Applicants affiliated to institutions must obtain authorization from their institution to travel for the proposed research.

 Research projects submitted must take place between June 2019 and June 2020.

 The grant is intended to contribute to covering the costs of transportation, lodging, per diems, insurance, and any costs related to the research trip.

 Maximum amount for each Curatorial Fellowship: $5,000

 Applicants must provide:

-— The application form filled out with the required information
+— The application form filled out with the required information (including a budget)

 — A PDF including: a short resume; and a letter clearly detailing the research project for which the grant is being requested, indicating the specific objectives of the curatorial fellowship : subject, methods, schedule, research goals, and an overview of pre-existing contacts;